nigma/django-easy-pdf/README.rst

 Documentation
 -------------

-The full documentation is at http://django-easy-pdf.rtfd.org.
+The full documentation is at `django-easy-pdf.rtfd.org <http://django-easy-pdf.rtfd.org>`_.

+A live demo is at `easy-pdf.herokuapp.com <https://easy-pdf.herokuapp.com/>`_.
+You can run it locally after installing dependencies by running ``python demo.py`` script from the cloned repository.

 Dependencies
 ------------